llllinyl/npir/README.md

 1. If the `libinvmod.so` file does, you need to call `g++ -shared -fPIC -o libinvmod.so invmod.cpp -lntl -lgmp` to generate it.
 2. Files can be compiled via `cargo build --release`.
 3. The module `libinvmod.so` needs to be imported before running to invoke `export LD_LIBRARY_PATH=/home/lyl/Desktop/PIR-experiment/npir/src:$LD_LIBRARY_PATH`.
 It is worth noting that there is a path that needs to be modified here.
-4. If you want to test packing, invoke `RUSTFLAGS="-C target-cpu=native" cargo test --release -- --nocapture ntrurp`.
+4. If you want to test packing, invoke `RUSTFLAGS="-C target-cpu=native" cargo test --release -- --nocapture ntrupacking`.
+You can choose between a recursive implementation or a non-recursive implementation in your tests.
 5. If you want to test the NPIR scheme, invoke `RUSTFLAGS="-C target-cpu=native" cargo test --release -- --nocapture npir`.
 You can manually tweak the parameters and test different data sets in the `npir.rs` file `test` module.

 ## Acknowledgements